Gesh901/Aviation-Study/README.md

-Given the findings from the summary table above as well as the boxplots and histographs, we will proceed with replacing all the null values in our numerical columns with their corresponding median.
-To do so, we will go back to the dataframe `modified aviation_2` which contained our null values and fill them with the median value.
+Given the findings from the summary table above as well as the boxplots and histographs, we replace all the null values in our numerical columns with their corresponding median  values.
+To do so, we will go back to our modified dataframe `modified aviation_2` which contained our null values and fill them with this median value.

 ```python